Saint Andrew the Apostle Church: History

-The proposal of St. Andrew the Apostle Parish began in 1965 when a group of residents belonging to the villages of San Miguel and Bel-Air dreamed of having a parish that they could call their own.
+The proposal of St. Andrew the Apostle Parish began in 1965 when a group of residents of the villages of San Miguel and Bel-Air dreamed of having a parish of their own.

-The community did not have to wait long.
-Don Andrés Soriano Jr. offered to have a church built in honor of his late father Don Andres Sr. who was loved and respected by the people of San Miguel Corporation.
-Thus, the parish was named after the patriarch's namesake, St. Andrew the Apostle.
+Not long after, Don Andrés Soriano Jr. offered to have a church built in honor of his late father, Don Andres Sr., who was loved and respected by the people of San Miguel Corporation.
+Thus, the parish was named after the patriarch's namesake, Andrew the Apostle.

-With the approval of the establishment and formation of the parish by Rufino Cardinal Santos came the appointment of Msgr.
-Emilio Bularan as the first Parish Priest.
+With the approval of the establishment and formation of the parish by Manila Archbishop Rufino Cardinal Santos came the appointment of Emilio Bularan as the first parish priest.

 On February 8, 1967, the 69th birth anniversary of the late Don Andres Soriano, the cornerstone was laid at the 3494 sqm lot donated by the Ayala family through the Makati Development Corporation.

 On November 30, 1968, St. Andrew the Apostle Parish was opened.
-At half past eight in the morning, the community gathered to witness the unveiling of the church marker by the people whose generosity made the occasion possible: Andres Soriano Jr., President of San Miguel Corporation; Jose Ma.
-Soriano, chairman and President of A. Soriano y Cia; Enrique Zobel, President of the Ayala Corporation; and other donors from Roxas y Cia.
+At half past eight in the morning, the community gathered to witness the unveiling of the church marker by the people whose generosity made the occasion possible: Andres Soriano Jr., president of San Miguel Corporation; Jose Ma.
+Soriano, chairman and president of A. Soriano y Cia; Enrique Zobel, president of the Ayala Corporation; and other donors from Roxas y Cia.

-In 2002, Msgr.
-Emmanuel Sunga made some various redevelopments in the Parish such as the improvement of flooring, air-conditioning, building of Parish Office annex, refurbishment of halo chandelier, the Altar of the Church, and Building of the Carillon Bell Tower.
+In 2002, Rev. Msgr.
+Emmanuel Sunga, the then-parish priest, made some various redevelopments in the parish such as the improvement of flooring, air-conditioning, building of parish office annex, refurbishment of halo chandelier, the altar of the church, and building of the carillon bell tower.